over140/mixwallet/README.md

 ##### Nginx
-Install nginx and config nginx.conf, `sudo nginx` later.
+Install nginx and config nginx.conf, `sudo nginx` to start nginx.

 ##### Config
 Replace app id、private key and session id from your app infomation in webpack.config.js